 Cardiac Intensive Care Unit

-Children’s National Health System is the region’s leading provider of critical care for seriously ill and injured infants and children.
+Children’s National Hospital is the region’s leading provider of critical care for seriously ill and injured infants and children.
 We offer the only pediatric intensive care unit (PICU) and specialized Cardiac ICU (CICU) in the greater Washington, D.C. area.

-The state-of-the-art Cardiac Intensive Care Unit at Children’s National Heart Institute offers the most advanced heart care in a family-centered environment.
-In the Cardiac ICU, our team of pediatric heart specialists is dedicated to saving and improving the lives of our most vulnerable patients.
+In our state-of-the-art Cardiac ICU, our team of pediatric heart specialists is dedicated to saving and improving the lives of our most vulnerable patients.

 Critical Care Medicine at Children’s National